pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-11-06-oats-banana.markdown

 - nut
 - chopped
 - peanut
-Description: Protein overnight <a href='/misc/grains#oats'>oats</a> are easily my favorite <a href='/recipes/breakfast'>breakfast</a>.
+Description: <a href='/misc/protein'>Protein</a> <a href='/oatmeal'>overnight oats</a> are easily my favorite <a href='/recipes/breakfast'>breakfast</a>.
 They are packed with <a href='/misc/protein'>protein</a> and <a href='/misc/fiber'>fiber</a>, highly customizable, super easy to prepare the day before, and easy to take on the go.
 Here is 1 of 5 different recipes that are constantly in my rotation to get you through the work week.
 Or you can check out any of my other <a href='/oatmeal'>oatmeal recipes</a>!
 Instructions:
-- Mix all ingredients together in a bowl, slice a banana on top, sprinkle on cinnamon, cover, and refrigerate overnight
+- Mix all ingredients together in a bowl, slice a <a href='/misc/fruit#banana'>banana</a> on top, sprinkle on cinnamon, cover, and refrigerate overnight
 - <img src='/assets/Food/Breakfast/Oatmeal/oats-banana-2.jpg' alt='' class='instruction-image'>
 Notes:
 - |